routechoices/routechoices-server/README.md

 It includes:

-  - A frontend for listing events and displaying live and archived events
+  - A web frontend for listing events and displaying live and archived events
-  - A dashboard for users to manage their events
+  - A web dashboard for users to manage their events, maps, devices...
-  - A public API
+  - A REST API
   - A TCP server for listening to dedicated trackers
   - A WMS server for serving events maps
-  - A full-fledged admin interface for owners
+  - A full-fledged web admin interface for owners

 This project rely on the Django and the Tornado Web python frameworks.